isabella232/media-analytics.en-1/help/sdk-implement/download-sdks.md

 ---
 # Download SDKs{#download-sdks}

+The information on this page includes links to download the current 3.x and 2.x Media SDKS.
+Links are also included for the 1.x legacy Media SDKs and the Media Analytics Launch Extension.

 >[!IMPORTANT]
 >
 >With the end of support for Version 4 Mobile SDKs on August 31, 2021, Adobe will also end support for the Media Analytics SDKs for iOS and Android.
 For additional information, see [Media Analytics SDK End-of-Support FAQs](/help/sdk-implement/end-of-support-faqs.md).

+>[!NOTE]
+>Adobe Experience Platform Launch has been rebranded as a suite of data collection technologies in Experience Platform.
+Several terminology changes have rolled out across the product documentation as a result.
+Please refer to the following [document](https://experienceleague.adobe.com/docs/experience-platform/tags/term-updates.html?lang=en) for a consolidated reference of the terminology changes.

 ## Download the 3.x Media SDKs {#download-3x-sdks}